matthewdeanmartin/markpickle/README.md

 [beautifulsoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) will let you navigate the HTML DOM.
 So you can turn the markdown into HTML, then parse with Beautiful Soup.

+[keepachangelog](https://pypi.org/project/keepachangelog/) is a single-schema Markdown to python dict tool.

 ## Representable Types

 There is one optional root dictionary representable with ATX headers, e.g. `#`, `##`, etc. Lists are nestable lists or dicts.
 For the most part, this looks like the types that JSON can represent.